cfe84/nttjs/README.md

 - `listEntities()` does the same thing as `listResources` but for entities.
 Returns a list of string representing the ids of entities in the resource
+- `iterateEntities()`: _async_, returns an iterator with only one method called `next()` which returns the next element in the list of entities.
+  Although it is resembling the javascript iterator, `next()` is async, and therefore you need to await it. `next()` is returning an object containing two values:
+  - `done`, a boolean indicating if the iteration is finished
+  - `value`, containing the entity access object, or `undefined` if iterator reached the end.
 - `getEntity(entityId)` returns a promise, whose only parameter is an entity object to manipulate the entity (see above).
 - `createEntity(entityId)` creates an entity with **optional** parameter